What is the FTSE MIB Index? Your Complete Guide for 2024

 4. MetaTrader WebTrader

 4. Check the costs related to the trading of your choice!
 Many brokers hide costs and commissions.
 Make sure you are aware of how much you will have to spend to invest in the instrument of your choice.
-Admirals is transparent on this front: find our spreads and commissions here.
+Admiral Markets is transparent on this front: find our spreads and commissions here.

 Once all this is done, you can start trading in a safer and more informed way with stock indices!
 Click below to open a trading account in just a few steps: